rgujju/Dynamic_App_Loading/README.md

 location of the ``SetLed`` function which was defined in the kernel.

 To learn more about GOT and PIC refer the [Acknowledgements](#Acknowledgements), they do a much better job of explaining the concepts.

+#### Why did I do this?
+Mainly to learn about the GOT, PIC, memory layout of mcu, and a lot more.
+Gained a lot of knowledge from this project.

 ## Usage
 This example works on the STM32F429 DISC0 board.
 But should be portable to any other mcu.